omizrahi3/webpack-deepdive/README.md

 # css

-This branch demonstrates a webpack bundle that includes a seperate sass to css bundle.
+This branch demonstrates a webpack bundle that utilizes the webpack dev-server.